rhmtazad/hydraDB/README.txt

-Manage SQLite/Python operations much faster and easier using this API.
+An API for faster and easier SQLite/Python operations.
 A proper documentation will be realeased as soon as I can find a way to fix the Sphinx bugs.
 Download and install from PyPI: pip install hydradb PyPI Repo: https://pypi.org/project/hydradb/